A quick tutorial to show you how to read ePub books in Ubuntu or any other Linux distribution.

 But for reading ePub files, I won’t advise Calibre.
 Don’t get me wrong.
 Calibre is undoubtedly the best eBook management application out there but it comes with lots of baggage.
 You see, it is a library management system and you can do a number of things with books in Calibre.
 But it is a heavy application and requires lots of resources.
 It won’t be wise to use it just for opening an ePub file, specially if you want to make Ubuntu faster, avoid heavy programs.

 So, what alternative to Calibre are we going to use?
-My choice is FBReader, abbreviation of Free Book Reader.
+There are several ebook reading applications for Linux.
+You may use FBReader, abbreviation of Free Book Reader.
 It is a small application and very fast.
 It does the job of opening eBooks just fine.
 Installing FBReader is very easy because it is available in most of the Linux repositories by default.

 sudo apt-get install fbreader